ArthurNaue/2D-Grid-game-engine-using-Raylib/README.md

 **TITLE
 GAMEPLAY
 MAPCREATION**

-By default the engine starts at the TITLE screen, press M to go to the MAPCREATION screen.
-**SIDE NOTE: if you try to press space and play it wont work because there is no created map**
+**SIDE NOTE: if you try to press play it wont work because there is no created map, so you need to create one first**

-In the MAPCREATION screen you can create a map by clicking the squares, to save the map press S and if you got a valid map with only 1 player it will save and you can play it at the GAMEPLAY screen, to clear the MAPCREATION screen press C
+In the MAPCREATION screen you can create a map by clicking the squares, to save the map press S and if you got a valid map with only 1 player and 1 enemy it will save and you can play it at the GAMEPLAY screen, to clear the MAPCREATION screen press C